[SERVICE TIMES] [CHURCH SERVICES THIS WEEK] [CONTACTS] [EVENTS]

 These monthly meetings take place on the first Wednesday of every month.

-This is a great opportunity to meet with other Christians from around the town to pray for our community, and to enjoy a coffee and fellowship afterwards in the coffee lounge.
+This is a great opportunity to meet with other Christians from around the town to pray for our community, and to enjoy a coffee and fellowship afterwards in the coffee lounge, although that's not obligatory, of course.

 In2Out - supporting young offenders